-2.6.1 CONCEPTUAL SITE PLAN REVIEW
+2.6.1 CONCEPTUAL DESIGN REVIEW

-A project Conceptual Site Plan illustrating the overall vision of the project and the impacts on adjacent properties, together with conceptual sketches and drawings of all proposed buildings, must be reviewed and approved by the DRC and must include an on-site walk-through with the Applicant, the Applicant's Builder and/or Architect, and the DRC, and may also include any impacted adjacent property owners, prior to the Preliminary Design Review step.
-There is no fee for the Conceptual Site Plan review.
-Applicant must submit a Conceptual Site Plan sketch depicting the following:
+A project Conceptual Design Review plan illustrating the overall vision of the project and the impacts on adjacent properties, together with conceptual sketches and drawings of all proposed buildings, must be reviewed and approved by the DRC and must include an on-site walk-through with the Applicant, the Applicant's Builder and/or Architect, and the DRC, and may also include any impacted adjacent property owners, prior to the Preliminary Design Review step.
+There is no fee for the Conceptual Design Review.
+Applicant must submit all items on the Conceptual Site Plan Checklist (Appendix 6.0).
+The site plan must also depict the following:

-- Property boundaries and setbacks - Location of all proposed structures and other site improvements including any proposed private roads, shared driveways, parking lots, sidewalks, retaining walls, etc. - Easements and current or proposed location of all utilities - Existing and proposed drainage - Significant natural landscape features - Adjacent and surrounding structures, shared common space, parks, streets, paths, sidewalks, etc. - Include separately conceptual drawings or renderings of the proposed buildings
+- Location of all proposed structures and other site improvements including any proposed private roads, shared driveways, parking lots, sidewalks, retaining walls, etc. - Easements and current or proposed location of all utilities - Adjacent and surrounding structures, shared common space, parks, streets, paths, sidewalks, etc.

-Once the Conceptual Site Plan application package has been submitted, an on-site walk-through will be scheduled.
+Once the Conceptual Design Review application package has been submitted, an on-site walk-through will be scheduled.
 Site staking is to be completed prior to the walk-through and include the following:

 - 1. Any proposed private streets and/or driveways, including where they may intersect with public streets; - 2.
-Any proposed parking lots: - 3.
+Any proposed parking lots; - 3.
 The corners of all proposed structures; and - 4.
 Trees taller than 6' planned for removal shall be clearly marked on site with orange tape.